out-bit/bandicoot/docs/gettingstarted.rst

 Getting Started with outbit
 ==================

-Installing outbit Client
+Installing outbit client

 .. sourcecode:: bash

     $ pip install outbit

-Installing outbit Client and API Server
+Installing outbit api server

 .. sourcecode:: bash

   $ pip install outbit
   $ sudo outbit-api-install

-Starting The API server on your localhost or on a dedicated ip.
+Starting the outbit api server.

 .. sourcecode:: bash

-    $ outbit-api -s 127.0.0.1
+    $ outbit-api -s 127.0.0.1 --insecure

-Install outbit API server using Docker.
+Installing and Starting the outbit api server using Docker.

 .. sourcecode:: bash

   $ docker pull starboarder2001/outbit
   $ docker run -d -p 8088:8088 starboarder2001/outbit

-Logging into the outbit shell.
+Login to the outbit shell.
 On the first login you will be prompted to change the default password.
+If your using the Docker container you can remove the "--insecure" flag since by its configured to use ssl.
+If you are using valid ssl certificates and not self signed certificates you can also remove the "--no-check-certificates" flag.

 .. sourcecode:: bash

-    $ outbit -u superadmin -s 127.0.0.1
+    $ outbit -u superadmin -s 127.0.0.1 --insecure --no-check-certificates
       Password: superadmin
       Changing Password From Default
       Enter New Password: **********